UndeadToken/notes/statistics/README.md

 - Nominal (applies to categories, labels or names, and cannot be ordered from smallest to largest)

-- Ordinal (applies to data that can be arranged in orer in categories, but the difference between data bvalues cannot be determined, or is meaningless.)
+- Ordinal (applies to data that can be arranged in order in categories, but the difference between data values cannot be determined, or is meaningless.)